shreelakshmib/Data-Science-Mini-Projects/README.md

 # DataScienceProjects
 These are self practiced data science projects.
+All dataset are publicly available.